hand-e-fr/OpenHosta/doc/Docs.md

 from pydantic import BaseModel from OpenHosta import emulate, config

-class Personn(BaseModel):
+class Person(BaseModel):
     name: str
     age: int

 config.set_default_api_key("put-your-api-key-here")

-def find_first_name(sentence:str)->Personn:
+def find_first_name(sentence:str)->Person:
     """
-    This function find in a text the name and the age of a personn.
+    This function find in a text the name and the age of a person.

     Args:
         sentence: The text in which to search for information